- ADA Housing Accommodation Request Deadline:

 Non-Smoking Residence Halls

 All CMC residence halls are smoke-free; this includes smoke generated by e-cigarettes and vaporizers.
 Students and their guests may not smoke in any part of the residence hall, including individual rooms.

 Substance-Free Residence Hall (Stark)

 ADA Housing Accommodation

-Students in need of a housing accommodation for medical reasons should provide documentation to the Dean of Students Office by Monday, March 19 at 12:00 p.m. by email to Jess Neilson by fax (909.621.8495) or by email to Jess Neilson (firstname.lastname@example.org), Assistant Dean of Students for Health, Wellness, and Case Management.
+Students in need of a housing accommodation for medical reasons should provide documentation to the Dean of Students Office by Monday, March 4 at 12:00 p.m. by email to Kari Rood (firstname.lastname@example.org), the Assistant Dean of Students for Health, Wellness, and Case Management.
 Documentation must provide the medical rationale as to why it is a medical necessity for a student to have a certain room type, be on signed letterhead from an appropriate and ongoing treating provider, and cannot be from a relative (see Documentation Guidelines).
 Students must renew their housing accommodation with updated documentation every spring in advance of Room Draw.
 After documentation has been reviewed, if approved, students must meet with the Residential Life staff to discuss housing options.
 For more information about accommodations and documentation, please refer to the Disability Support Services website.

 Animal Allergies & Phobias